openedx/aspects-dbt/models/_docs/docs.md

 {% enddocs %}

+# TODO: link to Opaque Keys docs
 {% docs block_id %}
-The block's unique identifier
+The unique XBlock usage key for this block
 {% enddocs %}

+# TODO: link to Opaque Keys docs
 {% docs course_key %}
-The course key for the course
+The CourseKey for this course run
 {% enddocs %}

 {% docs course_name %}